EpicCash/exchange-integrations/README.md

 savetxs.php - example to maintain separate mysql db of txs

-deposits.js - example app to process account id from URL and get tx amount from slate then redirect to wallet
+deposits.js - example app to process account id from URL and get tx amount & tx id from slate then redirect to wallet

+deposits.php - called from deposits.js to update account balance and add transaction to history

 Contributions of API code to process transactions and update user's Account are encouraged and welcome